erithobra/databases/mongo-nosql-intro-lesson/README.md

 If you get a null response, let's use _Homebrew_ to install MongoDB [Official intallation guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/):

-1. Update Homebrew's database (this might take a bit of time): `brew update`.
+1. Update Homebrew's database (this might take a bit of time):

+   `brew update`

 2. Access the `mongodb` tap: